There may be several times that you have caught your French Bulldog sitting funnily and thought. Is that normal?

-There are 3 main funny sitting positions that most dogs that come from the bulldog breed exhibit.
+There are three main funny sitting positions that most dogs that come from the bulldog breed exhibit.
 These are Puppy sitting, The straight up and down, and the Frog.

 The Frenchie Puppy Sit/Lazy Sit.

-If you’ve ever seen your Frenchie just flop into a sit?
-They will most likely sink down on one hip, while their other leg sticks out to the side.
+If you’ve ever seen your Frenchie flop into a sit?
+They will most likely sink down on one hip while their other leg sticks out to the side.

-Or perhaps they seem to be almost cross-legged, with both knees on the side and their toes are touching.
+Or perhaps they seem almost cross-legged, with both knees on the side and their toes touching.
 This is considered a puppy sit, or even sometimes a lazy sit.
-If your dog is over the age of two these sitting position may indicate that there is an issue.
+If your dog is over the age of two, these sitting positions may indicate an issue.

 When your French Bulldog is young, they are quite flexible since their joints are lax, their bones are flexible, and their ligaments can be very stretchy.